-The District will provide time off to an employee who has been the victim of domestic violence, sexual assault or stalking to seek any relief, including, but not limited to, a temporary restraining order, restraining order, or other injunctive relief, to help ensure the health, safety, or welfare of the victim or his or her child.
-This includes time off for court proceedings, services from a domestic violence shelter, program or rape crisis center, counseling, medical attention, and participation in safety planning programs.
 The District requires reasonable advance notice of the leave when feasible.
 If time off is taken due to an emergency, the employee must, within 15 days of the absence, provide the District with certification of the need for the leave such as a police report, court order, documentation from a healthcare provider, victims advocate, or counselor.